Auditions for Spring 2019 Shows

 How to sign up and prepare for auditions

 - Sign up for a time slot on the Theatre Call Board, outside FA 127

-- Record the time slot you sign up for and fill out your form online prior to your audition.
+- Record the time slot you sign up for.

 - If students choose the 'no fear' audition, they may read with another actor signed up in their group or they may read with a provided reader in the audition room